-The extent of the Natural Area-Watercourse category in Macquarie Park is shown in Figure 6.
+The extent of the Natural Area-Watercourse category in Macquarie Park is shown in Figure 8.

-Land categorised as Natural Area in Macquarie Park includes the land immediately adjacent and within 20 metres of the Hawkesbury River including "Windsor Beach" and Ben's Point, as well as regrowth vegetation that does not meet the guideline for categorisation as Natural Area-Bushland.
+Land categorised as Natural Area in Macquarie Park includes the land immediately adjacent and within 20 metres of the Hawkesbury River as well as regrowth vegetation that does not meet the guideline for categorisation as Natural Area-Bushland.